eaglerock1337/marks.dev/site/homelab.md

 ## network

 > [!NOTE]
-> I'm still in the process of finishing the network configuration and will write this out when done!
+> I'm still in the process of finishing the network configuration and will write this out when done.
+In the meantime, here's a video of [celebrities explaining DevOps](https://www.youtube.com/watch?v=QxvmO-QlxJQ).

 I'll write up some more details on how I built out the network later.
 In the meantime, check out how I started building the [happy little cloud](hlc)!